 Wine rated (2024 guide) 90/100

-Aged in 50% new French oak barrels and 50% stainless steel vats.
-The aging is certainly noticeable, but not dominant.
-It allows the elements present to reveal themselves, with nuances of strawberries and raspberries, for example, while spicy nuances appear in the background.
-On the palate, the wine is well supported by compact, muscular tannins that ensure freshness, along with the acidic structure.
-A flavorful wine that is ready to be enjoyed while offering good potential.
+Aged in 50% new French oak barrels and 50% stainless steel tanks.
+The aging is certainly noticeable, but it does not dominate.
+It allows the wine’s elements to come through, such as hints of strawberries and raspberries, while spicy notes emerge in the background.
+On the palate, the wine is well-supported by compact, robust tannins that, together with the acidity, ensure freshness.
+A flavorful wine ready to be enjoyed now, yet offering good aging potential.
 Now – 2030

 Vert de Vin